Vessel Registration - In Bond Vessels

 States, having an economy mainly based on tourism revenues, have issued specific laws to keep their visitors happy .

 The only acceptable reasons for a vessel owner to enter his "In Bond" vessel in Canada are repairs, refitting or alterations.
 In these cases, the vessel is temporarily allowed by the Custom agents based on some documentation provided by the owner such as the "Canadian Certificate of Registry" and a Work Order prepared by a repairer acceptable by them.

 The Canadian Authorities will then issue, for free, a Temporary Admission Permit (Form E-29B).
 Some conditions are mandatory in order to stay legal.
-Here are a few of them:
+Here are a few:

 - A repair work order prepared by a marine repairer must be presented with the request of entry, BEFORE the vessel enters in Canada.
 It may be possible to get a free waiver, if justified by sufficient reasons.

 - The vessel must go directly to the repairer's premises, no possibility to "visit the mother in law on the way".
-If the vessel entered the country in spring or in summer, the Permit expiration date is set according to the type of repairs to be done.
+If the vessel entered the country in spring or in summer, the Permit expiration date is set according to the type of repairs needed.
 The vessel must cross the border at the latest on the expiration date.

 - If the vessel entered Canada in fall or in winter, the repairs may be completed during the winter.
-It is the owner and the repairer responsibility to ensure that the vessel does not navigate during the authorized period and leaves the country no later than the following June 15th.
+It is the owner and the repairers responsibility to ensure that the vessel does not navigate during the authorized period and leaves the country no later than June 15th of the following calender year.

-- A vessel temporarily imported cannot be sold or leased without the payment of due taxes or the Custom Authorities have been officially advised of the sale transaction BEFORE the boat leaves.
+- A vessel temporarily imported cannot be sold or leased without the payment of due taxes or the Customs Authorities have been officially advised of the sale transaction BEFORE the boat leaves.

 The only Canadian registration for an "In Bond" vessel is the Certificate of Registry (Also called "Blue Book").
 This document is neither issued by Canada Customs nor by Canada Revenue Agency.